sushmarchandran/iter8-kfserving/README.md

 ```

 ### Automated A/B rollout with SLOs
-10. As an alternative to step 9, you can set up an `automated A/B rollout with SLOs` experiment as follows.
+10. As an alternative to step 9, you can set up an `automated A/B rollout with SLOs` experiment.
 ```
 kubectl kustomize experiment/ab | kubectl apply -f -
 ```

 ### Automated BlueGreen deployment
-11. As an alternative to steps 9 and 10, you can set up an `automated BlueGreen deployment` experiment as follows.
+11. As an alternative to steps 9 and 10, you can set up an `automated BlueGreen deployment` experiment.
 ```
 kubectl kustomize experiment/bluegreen | kubectl apply -f -
 ```